fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 - It represents the non-primitive type.
 - It refers to any JavaScript value with properties.
-- To define an object type, we simply list its properties and their types.
+- To define an object type, we list its properties and their types.
 - Object types are functions, arrays, classes, etc.

 ```typescript